 - Train them to own their own work, manage their own belongings (including school supplies) and their own spaces.

 Let me ask you — what do you remember about what you learned in school (the academic part, I mean)?
-If you are like most of us, you don’t remember much!
-What you do remember is what engaged your interest.
-The projects you worked on, research you did, some of the papers you wrote.
-Which leads me to number 4:

 4. Study your children; identify their passions and how they learn best.